khiryshank/finalysis/README.md

 This is an SDK for an AI Chatbot.
 It's written with Flask/Python and is powered by Toolhouse.
+You can ask it a variety of things related to financial markets.
+You can also expand its capablities with the Toolhouse Tool Store.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>